CosmWasm/docs-deprecated/dev-academy/lesson-2/01-what-is-smart-contracts.md

 sidebar_position: 1
 ---

-# What Is Smart Contracts?
+# What are Smart Contracts?

 :::note Wikipedia
 A smart contract is a computer program or a transaction protocol which is intended to automatically execute, control